-The Measurement, Analysis, and Knowledge Management Category is the main point within the Criteria for all key information about effectively measuring, analyzing, and improving performance and managing organisational knowledge to drive improvement and organisational competitiveness.
-In the simplest terms, Category 4 is the "brain centre" for the alignment of your organisation's operations with its strategic objectives.
+The Measurement, Analysis, and Knowledge Management Category is the main point within the Criteria for all key information about effectively measuring, analysing, and improving performance and managing organisational knowledge to drive improvement and organisational competitiveness.
+In the simplest terms, category 4 is the "brain centre" for the alignment of your organisation's operations with its strategic objectives.
 Central to such use of data and information are their quality and availability.
-Furthermore, since information, analysis, and knowledge management might themselves be primary sources of competitive advantage and productivity growth, this Category also includes such strategic considerations.
+Furthermore, since information, analysis, and knowledge management might themselves be primary sources of competitive advantage and productivity growth, this category also includes such strategic considerations.

 4.1 Measurement, Analysis and Improvement of Organisational Performance: How do you measure, analyse, and then improve organisational performance?

-This Item examines your organisation's selection and use of data and information for performance measurement, analysis, and review in support of organisational planning and performance improvement.
-The Item serves as a central collection and analysis point in an integrated performance measurement and management system that relies on financial and non financial data and information.
-The aim of performance measurement, analysis, review, and improvement is to guide your organisation's process management toward the achievement of key organisational results and strategic objectives and to anticipate and respond to rapid or unexpected organisational or external changes.
+This item examines your organisation's selection and use of data and information for performance measurement, analysis, and review in support of organisational planning and performance improvement.
+The item serves as a central collection and analysis point in an integrated performance measurement and management system that relies on financial and non financial data and information.
+The aim of performance measurement, analysis, review, and improvement is to guide your organisation's process management toward the achievement of key organisational results and strategic objectives to anticipate and respond to rapid or unexpected organisational or external changes, and to identify best practices that may be shared.